Significantly reducing waste lowers costs and contributes to environmental protection!

 Reassuring explanations ensure smooth implementation

-Mr. Haneda: At first, I thought there would be many hurdles to overcome when introducing it into the hospital.
-However, Mr. Wakisaka explained to us the sterilization process and how, once the waste is placed inside, there is no need for people to be nearby at all times, meaning that labor costs are not increased.
-We received a variety of questions from within the hospital, but he answered any and all of them promptly, so we were able to clearly understand the merits of Melt King, and the more he explained, the more we felt it met our needs.
-The trial balance showed that it was sufficiently cost-effective, and it was in line with the direction of the city's desired initiatives, so things went smoothly.
+Haneda: At first, I thought there would be various hurdles to overcome when introducing it into the hospital.
+However, Mr. Wakisaka explained the sterilization process and how it would be possible to avoid having someone constantly nearby after the waste was placed inside, meaning that labor costs would be reduced.
+We received various questions from within the hospital, but he answered every question immediately, so we really got a sense of the merits of "MeltKing IoT," and the more we learned, the more we felt that it matched our needs.
+The cost-benefit analysis showed that it was sufficiently cost-effective, and it also aligned with the direction of initiatives that the city wanted, so things proceeded smoothly.

-Mr. Kawai: Costs are a real issue, and it's said that 70 to 80 percent of hospitals across the country are operating at a loss.
-While it's true that some costs cannot be covered by simply reducing waste disposal costs, I think that Melt King, which allows hospitals to be environmentally conscious, is a great product that's in line with the times.
-It is said that the transportation industry is currently experiencing a labor shortage, but if the amount of garbage is reduced, there will be fewer opportunities to transport it, so there may be benefits in that respect as well.
+Mr. Kawai: Cost is a truly pressing issue, and it's said that 70-80 % of hospitals nationwide are operating at a loss.
+While it's true that reducing waste disposal costs alone won't cover everything, I believe that "MeltKing IoT," which allows hospitals to be environmentally conscious, is a good product that is in line with the times.
+These days, the transportation industry is said to be suffering from a labor shortage, but if the amount of waste is reduced, the need to transport it will decrease, so there may be benefits in that respect as well.

 Current operation